Goblin Valley State Park, Utah

 The campground

 Goblin Valley State Park has a well-maintained campground.
+The campsites are tucked in neatly among cliffs and bluffs.

-There's even a camping yurt.
+There's even a camping yurt!

 Goblin Valley campground